Barthruhari: Production

 K. Subrahmanyam co-produced the film under his own banner Madras United Artistes Corporation with Kalaivani Films.
 C. V. Ramakrishnan worked as the film's cinematographer.
 Both Nagoor and S. R. Sarma were in charge of the production design.
 Principal photography for the film was done at Newtone Studio.

 Bharthruhari featured intimate romance sequences between Jayamma and Krishnan which, according to film critic and historian Randor Guy, "people thought was in bad taste" and that it was "certainly far ahead of the times".
-The scenes generated negative controversy for the film, Jayamma and Krishnan and created an adverse impact on its box office performance.
+These scenes generated controversy for the film, Jayamma and Krishnan.

 Soundtrack

 V. S. Parthasarathy Iyengar composed the film's music and score while Papanasam Sivan, Rajagopal Iyer and Udumalai Narayana Kavi wrote the lyrics for the songs.
 Jayamma and Krishnan sang a duet in the film.